Nediljko Budisa

 Nediljko "Ned" Budisa (Nediljko Budiša; born 21 November 1966) is a Croatian biochemist, professor and holder of the Tier 1 Canada Research Chair (CRC) for chemical synthetic biology at the University of Manitoba.
-As pioneer in the areas of genetic code engineering and chemical synthetic biology and Xenobiology, his research has a wide range of applications in biotechnology and engineering biology in general.
-Being highly interdisciplinary, it includes bioorganic and medical chemistry, structural biology, biophysics and molecular biotechnology as well as metabolic and biomaterial engineering.
-His research has produced numerous innovations in bioorganic chemistry, biotechnology, and engineering biology, shaping the way new proteins and synthetic cells are designed and developed.
-He is the author of the only textbook in his research field: "Engineering the genetic code: expanding the amino acid repertoire for the design of novel proteins".
+He contributed to the fields of genetic code engineering, chemical synthetic biology and Xenobiology.
+Of interdisciplinary nature, his scientific contributions relate to bioorganic, medical chemistry, structural biology, and biophysics.
+He is the author of a textbook in his research field: "Engineering the genetic code: expanding the amino acid repertoire for the design of novel proteins".

 Early life, education and career

-Ned Budisa earned a High school teacher diploma in Chemistry and Biology in 1990, a B.S. in Molecular Biology and MSc in Biophysics in 1993 from the University of Zagreb.
+Ned Budisa earned a high school teacher diploma in Chemistry and Biology in 1990, a B.S. in Molecular Biology and MSc in Biophysics in 1993 from the University of Zagreb.
 He received a PhD in 1997 from the Technical University of Munich where his thesis advisor was Professor Robert Huber.
 He also habilitated at the Technical University of Munich in 2005 and worked afterwards as a junior group leader ("Molecular Biotechnology") at the Max Planck Institute for Biochemistry in Munich.
 Between 2007 and 2010 he was a member of CIPS^{M} in Munich.
-He was appointed as full professor of biocatalysis at the TU Berlin in 2010 until the end of 2018, when he accepted the Tier 1 CRC position in Chemical Synthetic Biology and Xenobiology at the University of Manitoba.
+He was appointed as full professor of biocatalysis at the TU Berlin in 2010 until the end of 2018, when he accepted the Tier 1 CRC position in Chemical Synthetic Biology at the University of Manitoba.
 He remained affiliated with TU Berlin through an adjunct professorship (2018–2023) and was also a member of the Excellence Cluster 'Unifying Systems in Catalysis' (UniSysCat).
 In 2014, he founded the first Berlin iGEM team.
 In 2022, he founded the first iGEM team at the University of Manitoba.